 The researcher suggests that it is far from certain that obesity and overweight take any measurable toll on mortality and even severe obesity failed to show up as a statistically significant mortality risk.
-In fact, the statistic that obesity has been responsible for 400,000 extra deaths a year has been radically revised downwards and this is not what we expect!
+This has been supported by more recent research.

-A possible explanation is that there are more than a hundred risk factors for heart disease eg poor diet, lack of physical fitness, stress and some gene variations but most studies linking heart disease to obesity lump all these risk factors in with obesity.
+A possible explanation is that there are more than a hundred risk factors for heart disease eg poor diet, lack of physical fitness, stress and some gene variations but most studies linking heart disease to obesity combine all these risk factors with obesity.
 However, this recent study separated out the various risk factors which then gave a very different picture showing that the number of deaths linked to moderate and severe obesity ranged between 22,000 more to 7,000 fewer deaths.
 There is obviously a wide margin of error and these results are controversial but what this does imply is that there is uncertainty.